ZiGaMi/ILI9488-XPT2046/README.md

 ### Circle drawing
 Driver supports two kinds of circle drawings: simple and with border.
-Similar to rectangle drawing, attributes for circle must first be set.
-Both types of circle drawing is given bellow:
+Similar to rectangle drawing, attributes for circle must be set first.
+Both types of circle drawing are shown below:

 - Function:
 ```